randovania/randovania/CONTRIBUTING.md

 It is acceptable if users need to open the Data Visualizer to understand the exact details of what changed in those areas, however.

 ## Best practices for static typing
-- avoid using `isinstance` to resolve typing errors whenever possible. exception to this is for game-specific subclasses in function arguments
+- Avoid using `isinstance()` to resolve typing errors whenever possible.
+Using it for type-narrowing on game-specific subclasses in function arguments is acceptable.
+- Use `typing.cast()` as necessary when resolving type errors regarding mixtures of `JsonType`, `TypeDict`, and regular `dict`.
+Since `dict` type arguments are invariant, you may sometimes get errors when mixing such types without appropriate casting.
-- start requiring use of `TypedDict` when doing substantial work with `extra` dicts in the database
+- Make use of `TypedDict` when doing substantial work with `extra` dicts in the database.
+- If possible, include `TypedDict` definitions in the patcher repo for use in the `PatchDataFactory`.
+(See https://github.com/henriquegemignani/jsonschema-to-typeddict for one way to achieve this.)
-- avoid heavily nested collections. instead use type aliases, dataclasses, namedtuples, typeddicts, etc.
+- Avoid heavily nested collections.
+Instead use type aliases, `dataclass`es, `NamedTuple`s, `TypedDict`s, etc.
-- encourage using semantic type aliases instead of primitive types where appropriate (e.g. a semantic `JsonObject` type alias instead of just `dict`)
+- Use or create semantic type aliases instead of primitive types where appropriate.
+For example, when working with JSON data, use the semantic `JsonType` type alias instead of just `dict`.

 ## Need some help?